Major Code BS1931

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the tutorial programs offered by Physics and Astronomy Department and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering HTC freshmen.
-The deadline for application for admission is December 1st, and admission interviews are held in January.
+The priority deadline for application for admission is November 15th.

 External Transfer Admission

 First-year students at another institution may also apply to transfer into the tutorial programs offered by the Physics and Astronomy Department and the Honors Tutorial College.
 These students must meet the same entrance requirement as entering HTC freshmen.
-The deadline for application for admission is December 1st, and admission interviews are held in January.
+The priority deadline for application for admission is November 15th.

 Opportunities Upon Graduation